Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### Lightstreamer Setup

-Before running the Connector plugin from a Kafka Connect deployment, you first need to deploy a Proxy Adapter into the Lightstreamer server instance:
+Before running the Connector, you first need to deploy a Proxy Adapter into the Lightstreamer server instance:

 1. Create a directory within `LS_HOME/adapters` (choose whatever name you prefer, for example `kafka-connect-proxy`).